tokuhirom/meetnote2/README.md

    * Transcribe it to the text using whisper.cpp.
    * Summarize it with OpenAI's API
  * Edit summary file

-## Future plan

  * Show VTT file
  * Play mp3 file(or, use webm or something other format)
  * use ScreenCaptureKit API
+ * Summarize it in the local machine.

+## Future plan

  * drop external dependencies
    * ffmpeg, etc.
- * TODO: Summarize it in the local machine.
-   * but so, chatgpt can generate excellent summary...
-   * I can't generate the same level summary with OSS and or local LLM.

 ## How do I build this?